NIS2 in Germany: What the Delay in National Implementation Means for Companies & Why Preparation Is Key

 Ultimately, NIS2 applies to two tiers of companies:

-It’s important to note that the above thresholds are general guides.
+The size thresholds above provide general orientation only.
+Final classification depends on sector-specific criteria, organisational structure, and in certain cases strategic relevance.
+An entity may be designated as essential or important even below size thresholds if it provides a uniquely critical service.
 Specific thresholds can vary by sector and must be determined based on the organization’s size and the sector it operates in.
 An entity may still be considered “essential” or “important” even if it does not meet the size criteria, in specific cases, such as when it is the only provider of a critical service for societal or economic activity.

 So, What Are the Expectations?